walterdejong/synctool/doc/chapter3.md

 The `delete/` tree contains files that always have to be deleted from the nodes.
 Only the filename matters, so it is alright if the files in this tree are only zero bytes in size.

+The `purge/` tree contains directories that are copied as-is to the nodes, and deleting any files on the target node that are unmanaged -- files that should not be there.

 synctool uses `rsync` to copy these trees to the node, and afterwards it runs the `synctool-client` command on the node.
 Note that it is perfectly